Best daily deals

 It may seem like a silly suggestion, but sometimes a Chromebook black screen shows up because the device is turned off or asleep.
 Maybe you walked away longer than expected, and your settings turned off the device relatively quickly.
 Or your computer restarted due to a weird bug.
 Press the device’s physical power button to see if it returns to life.

 You may also want to inspect the charger, if your computer isn’t turning on.
-Try another fast enough charger, try charging your device with it.
+Try another fast enough charger; try charging your device with it.
 If your Chromebook has a charging status light, see if it turns on when you plug it in.
-If the charger is to blame, all you can do is use another one.
-We have a guide for finding the best Chromebook chargers if you need some guidance.
+If the charger is to blame, you can only use another one.
+We have a guide for finding the best Chromebook chargers if you need some help finding the right one.

 Increase the brightness